escapin/bayesianNetworks/README.md

 # Machine Learning for Fault Detection of Energy Consumption #

-A machine learning approach for fault detection of enery consumption values in a room.
+A machine learning approach for fault detection of enery consumption values in a environment.

-### Description of the room
+### Description of the environment

-The room is about 20 square meters and it is supposed to be used as a chill-out zone.
+The environment consists in a room of about 20 square meters and it is supposed to be used as a chill-out zone.

 As depicted in the figure below, there is only one door to access the room.
 On the opposite side there is a wide window.
 In the bottom-right corner